-I encourage you to take some time to review the many programs, activities, and course descriptions found in the Honolulu CC Catalog, as this will aid you in making the best decisions for your future.
-With 24 programs to choose from and options of advanced certificates or pathways to four-year institutions within the University of Hawai'i System, the possibilities are endless.
+Please take some time to review the degrees, programs, requirements and courses found in this catalog, as this will aid you in making the best educational decisions while here at Honolulu Community College.
+With a wide array of programs to choose from, and options of advanced certificates or pathways to four-year institutions, the possibilities are endless.